ytjohn/Todo.txt-python/README.rst

 Information About This Branch
 -----------------------------

+usecmd - I'm rewriting the command line front end to use Python's cmd.cmd module.
+This will allow for an interactive shell or CLI access.

 This will feature a complete rewrite of the script, breaking it out into classes.
 My ideal goal is to make an "environment independent" class that is not tied to console output.
 The end result should be usable in a web or IM environment.
 My personal goal is to be able to use this as a module with the `gbin/err: <https://github.com/gbin/err>`_ chatbot.

 The branch will be unstable for a long time, and the end result may not be fully compatible with the master branch (such as with add-on actions).